 Marina Club Hotel

 A modern Gdansk hotel in the middle of the Old Town, Marina Club features clean, comfortable rooms (many with stellar city views) and rooms with kitchenettes, too.
-Check rates for your stay!
+Check rates!

 Stay Inn Hotel Gdansk